robot-perception-group/rl_multi_rotor_landing/README.md

 Click on *File --> GCS settings Import/Export* and import [this](rl_multi_rotor_landing_gcs/other_files/gcs_settings_for_copter.xml) file to load the required configuration of the gcs.
 In *Tools --> Options --> IP Network Telemetry* enter the IP address of the Raspberry 4B of the UAV in the field *Host Name/Number* and choose the option *TCP*.

-In our experiments, we connected the gcs laptop via ethernet with the Vicon base station.
-Connection to the UAV is achieved via a Wi-Fi hotspot that is provided by the gcs.
+In our experiments, we connected the gcs computer via ethernet with the Vicon base station.
+Connection to the UAV is achieved via a Wi-Fi hotspot that is provided by an external access point.
 To create a connection to the Vicon base computer, install the ROS-package that provides a bridge to the Vicon system.
 ```
 sudo apt update